aliciawarddev/CSS-Drawings/backlog.md

     - adjust order of css to be easily scanned and best practices.
     - Change the code and structure so that items are truly center, and don't rely on px placement.
     - fix the positioning of the entire skull: be fixed, not be moved up by adding more elements
+- Cactus
+    - add right arm, top, and space
+    - edit position: arms are attached to the middle, middle is centered (in relation to the pot)

 ## Drawings to Build
 - Old school cake: with cream and cherries on top